superwall/expo-superwall/HOOK_SDK_GETTING_STARTED.md

 This guide will help you integrate the Expo Superwall Hooks SDK into your React Native application, allowing you to easily manage users and display paywalls.

+**Warning**: This SDK only supports Expo SDK Version >= 53.
+If you'd like to use older versions, please use our [legacy react-native sdk](https://github.com/superwall/react-native-superwall).

 ## Installation

 First, you need to install the `expo-superwall` package.
 You can do this using npm or yarn: